 - Cut non essential expenses to help expedite my savings for #1.

 - Find ways to automate the FU fund so it continues to bubble away and grow during the good times.

 I don’t want this FU fund to give me a negative outlook or start to sway my positive outlook on life; instead it’s something that I want to be ‘out of sight, out of mind’ while the good times roll.

 What am I doing to create my FU fund and how long will it take?

 Without revealing the exact total of money I am aiming to save, it’s going to take me about 6 months to save the correct amount of money I need.

 I re-did my budget spreadsheet to factor in these new goals by tweaking expenses lower, apportioning regular contributions from our household earnings into the FU fund while also taking on a stretch goal to do more freelance work to get higher earnings coming in.

 - 15% of household monthly earnings are now redirected into the FU fund.

 - I’ve stopped doing extra super contributions in the short term and intend to save those also.

-- Using the Acorns App to round up purchases, invest the difference, so I can invest some of the FU fund in shares that could grow into more money.
+- Using the Raiz App to round up purchases, invest the difference, so I can invest some of the FU fund in shares that could grow into more money.